Hi folks, greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plain.

 Democratically elected President Barack Obama has done all the above in his first year in office.

-Ultimately, on June 30th, 2013, 110 million Americans, just over a third of the population, take to the streets in all 50 states, peacefully and politely demanding for four straight days that democratically elected Obama leave immediately and not continue his remaining three years.
+Ultimately, on June 30th, 2013, 110 million Americans, just over a third of the population, take to the streets in all 50 states, peacefully and politely demanding for four straight days that Democratically elected Obama leave immediately and not continue his remaining three years.

 That's it in a nutshell.

-Now would you say who would you say had legitimacy in this case if it had been America?
+Now, would you say, who would you say had legitimacy in this case if it had been America?

-democratically elected Barack Obama or the 110 million Americans who fired him.
+Democratically elected Barack Obama or the 110 million Americans who fired him.

-Remember how the media played that all this is an outgrowth of hope and change.
+Oh, this is an outgrowth of hope and change.

-That mirrors Obama's with people this and people that see an instant Nick Robertson over there to talk about how great Obama was, get the people of Egypt telling us how great Obama was in their eyes, and we even had certain members, the Republican or conservative media in this country talk about how wonderful this was.
+The Egyptian people have been inspired by Obama, and they're demanding a new government that mirrors Obama's with people this and people, and CNN sent Nick Robertson over there to talk about how great Obama was, get the people of Egypt telling us how great Obama was in their eyes.

 It equaled the spread of democracy in the Middle East.

-And I remember there were a few of us Who said, why in the world are we celebrating the ascension to power of a militant terror group in a nation that has been an ally of ours?
+And I remember there were a few of us who said, why in the world are we celebrating the ascension to power of a militant terror group in a nation that has been an ally of ours?

 Why in the world?

-So when this thing erupts over there, there were a number of us who said, Well, we're not surprised this happened.
+So when this thing erupts over there, there were a number of us who said, well, we're not surprised this happened.

 The people of Egypt were lied to.